How to Get Eyebrows into Shape and Remove Ear and Nose Hair: A Guide for Men

 Working inwardly (toward the bridge of the nose), run the comb through your brows, snipping all hairs that poke through its teeth.
 Snip only about half the length of each hair.
 If your brows are still unruly, go over them again.

-Once you've trimmed the main body of your brows, you may want to improve their contours for a more clean-cut look.
+Once you've trimmed the main body of your brows, you may want to define their contours for a more clean-cut look.

-- Apply Vaseline or a very strong hair gel to your brows and comb upwardly—the Vaseline or gel will hold them firmly in place.
+- Apply petroleum jelly or a very strong hair gel to your brows and comb upwardly—the petroleum jelly or gel will hold them firmly in place.

-- Now snip off any hairs that poke out above the upper contour.
-Use mustache or straight edge nail scissors for this.
+- Using mustache or straight edge nail scissors, snip off any hairs that poke out above the upper contour.

-- Remove the Vaseline or gel and you should be left with perfectly contoured brows.
+- Remove the petroleum jelly or gel and you should be left with perfectly contoured brows.

 How to Correct a Unibrow